hajisatoshi/btc-tracker/README.md

 ## 📦 Installation

 ### Option 1: Pre-Built Executables
-Download the appropriate executable for your system from the [Releases](https://github.com/hajisatoshi/btc-tracker/releases) page.
+Download the appropriate executable for your system from the [Releases](https://github.com/hajisatoshi/btc-tracker/releases) page (releases coming soon!).

 ### Option 2: Install from Source